RobertPellmann/grunt-angular-directives-in-views/README.md

 > Scans .js files for angular directives to make sure directives in (html) views are defined.

+Attention: This plugin is for directives from Angular 1.x.
+It will not work with Angular > 1.x.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`